-- You are happy and able to always use condoms. - You only have sex with HIV positive people who are on HIV treatment and who have an undetectable viral load. - You don't use condoms but your partner is low risk.
+- You are happy and able to always use condoms. - You only have sex with HIV positive people who have an undetectable viral load on treatment. - You don't use condoms but your partner is low risk.

 How well does PrEP work?